Drain-IQ logo placeholder

 • Use the slider to filter minimum contributing acres and identify the most important drains on the field.

-• Identifies areas prone to standing water and wetness.
+• Identifies areas prone to standing water based on slope, contributing area, and depression likelihood.

 • Usually the priority areas to target with surface or targeted tile drainage.